Kweku George Ricketts-Hagan: 2020 elections

-In the 2016 Ghanaian general elections, he again won the Cape Coast South Constituency parliamentary seat with 21,118 votes making 51.7% of the total votes cast whilst the NPP parliamentary candidate Ernest Arthur had 19,714 votes making 48.3% of the total votes cast.
+In the 2020 Ghanaian general elections, he again won the Cape Coast South Constituency parliamentary seat with 21,118 votes making 51.7% of the total votes cast whilst the NPP parliamentary candidate Ernest Arthur had 19,714 votes making 48.3% of the total votes cast.

+2024 election

+He retained the seat as MP for Cape South Constituency on the ticket of the NDC with total votes of 21,277 whiles his opponent had 14,163 votes.

 Minister

 In 2016, Ricketts-Hagan became the minister of the Central Region of Ghana.
 He served in the Government of Ghana ministry as the deputy minister for Finance from 2013 to 2014 and the deputy minister for Trade and Industries from 2014 to 2016.

 Committees

 Ricketts-Hagan is a Ranking Member of the Privileges Committee, also a member of the Gender and Children Committee and also a member of the Trade, Industry and Tourism Committee.

 Personal life

 Ricketts-Hagan is a Christian.
 He is married with five children.

 Controversy

 In October 2021, Ricketts-Hagan was sued by Mr. Ernest Arthur who was the Metropolitan Chief Executive for Cape Coast for his defamatory comments made against him.
 Ricketts-Hagan was asked by the Cape Coast High Court to retract and apologize to Mr. Arthur.
 Ricketts-Hagan was also charged GH¢100,000.